MicrosoftDocs/PowerShell-Docs/reference/6/Microsoft.PowerShell.Core/Enable-PSRemoting.md

 The second command eliminates the subnet restriction.
 The command uses the `Set-NetFirewallRule` cmdlet in the **NetSecurity** module to add a firewall rule that allows remote access from public networks from any remote location.
 This includes locations in different subnets.

+> [!NOTE]
+> The name of the firewall rule varies over versions of Windows.
+Use the `Get-NetFirewallRule`
+> cmdlet to list the names of the rules on your system.

 ## PARAMETERS